EdsonLuiz/sundaes/README.md

 # Await and findBy
 When you are waiting for something to appear asynchronously on the page, you must use `await finbBy`.

+## Review Alert testing
+- Overrirde `Mock Service Worker` response for individual tests.
+- Misleading `Unable to find role` error.
+- Isolate file by typing `p` in Jest watch mode.
+- Isolate test within file with `test.only` or `test.skip`.
+- `waitFor` for tests where `await findBy*` isn't enough.